-Alecsandra is ranked within the Legal 500 as a rising star in the field of regulatory and professional discipline.
+Alecsandra is ranked within The Legal 500 as a rising star, Tier 1, and is also ranked as Up and Coming in Chambers and Partners, in the field of regulatory and professional discipline.

 Prior to joining chambers in August 2019, Alecsandra had been exclusively conducting advocacy in regulatory and professional discipline cases on behalf of Kingsley Napley LLP in their Regulatory team.
 She has extensive experience of regulatory and professional discipline cases.

 From January 2016, Alecsandra was a solicitor-advocate undertaking general crime, police station work and defending in private prosecution cases.
 In 2018, Alecsandra cross-qualified to the Bar.

 “Always well prepared and detail-focused; she is reassuring to clients, responds promptly to queries and provides regular updates.
 A pleasure to work with.”

 Chambers & Partners 2024.

 “She is excellent in the regulatory field.”
 “She is always extremely well prepared, responds to emails promptly and provides excellent attendance notes.
 She is approachable and a very good advocate.”

 Alecsandra has extensive experience of Regulatory and Professional discipline cases and is ranked as a “Rising Star” within the Legal 500 and is also recognised in Chambers and Partners, as "Up and Coming" in the field of Regulatory and Professional Discipline.

 Alecsandra is efficient and pragmatic.
 She gets cases completed without fuss.‘